openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/map_test.MapTest.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | str,  | str,  | any string name can be used but the value must be the correct type | [optional] must be one of ["UPPER", "lower", ]

-[properties, org.openapijsonschematools.codegen.model.CodegenKey@56713c12, org.openapijsonschematools.codegen.model.CodegenKey@a477d385, properties, org.openapijsonschematools.codegen.model.CodegenKey@924d96c1, properties, org.openapijsonschematools.codegen.model.CodegenKey@a7b5f417]
-<a id="propertiesdirect_map"></a>
-# DirectMap
+# MapTest properties MapMapOfString AdditionalProperties properties MapOfEnumString properties DirectMap

 ## Type Info
 Input Type | Accessed Type | Description | Notes